Climate-adapted forest management in the Zofingen region, Switzerland

 Climate adaptation and promoting diversity

 Climate change is having an increasingly noticeable impact on the forest, in particular as a result of rising temperatures, lower summer rainfall and increasingly evident disruptive events.
-To ensure that the benefits of the forest continue to be guaranteed in the future, this project supports the adaptation of this piece of forest, for example by introducing and promoting climate-adapted tree species or increasing the resistance and resilience of forest stocks.
+To ensure that the benefits of the forest continue to be guaranteed in the future, this project supports the adaptation of this piece of forest, for example by introducing and promoting climate-adapted tree species to increase the resistance and resilience of forest stocks.
 Hence, tree species that are more climate-adapted and therefore more resistant to drought, such as the sweet chestnut, are reforested in places where storm Burglind wreaked major damage in 2018.

 The biodiversity of fauna will also be protected and promoted as a result of the project, thanks to both careful forest management and targeted assistance measures.
 In ponds, pools and pits, for example, habitats for valuable species such as the yellow-bellied toad, midwife toad, common toad or newt can be protected and preserved.

-This project contributes to 3 SDGs (as of end 2021):
+This project contributes to 3 SDGs (as of end 2024):

-Find out how myclimate reports these SDGs in our FAQ.
+Find out how myclimate reports these SDGs in our FAQs.

 These SDGs have been approved by myclimate: